 Can Goldendoodles be Left Alone?

 Based on our ongoing survey results, there is no definitive answer.
 The reality is that it really depends on the dog’s personality and temperament.
-In this article we will review the survey results from over 125 goldendoodle owners as well as touch on some other temperaments that relate to goldendoodles’ tolerability of being left alone.
+In this article we will review the survey results from over hundredsd of Goldendoodle owners as well as touch on some other temperaments that relate to Goldendoodles’ tolerability of being left alone.

-As of March 4, 2020, we have received 172 total responses to the survey.
-The ratings you see below pertain only to goldendoodles (126 responses).
+As of November 29, 2021, we have received 927 total responses to our Doodle Characteristics Survey.
+The data you see below pertains only to Goldendoodles (485 responses).

-The graphs are also updated in real-time as people submit their responses to the survey.
+The graphs below are updated in real-time as people submit their responses to the survey.

 Tolerability of Being Alone